Illegally Trafficked Box Turtles Need Homes

 Returning seized animals to the wild is seldom an option due to uncertainties about their origins and potential disease risks.
 Tamesha Woulard, a 36-year veteran of the FWS, highlighted the perennial challenge of handling confiscated live animals.

-“What happens after they’re here?” she asked, revealing a critical gap in wildlife management in response to the discovery of about 40 box turtles a week ago at an international mail facility in Los Angeles, en route to Asia.
+“What happens after they’re here?” she asked, revealing a critical gap in wildlife management in response to the discovery of about 40 box a week ago at an international mail facility in Los Angeles, en route to Asia.

 In response to this dilemma, the FWS and the Association for Zoos and Aquariums (AZA) launched a pilot project in Southern California last year, aiming to address the care and placement of confiscated wildlife.

-With global wildlife trafficking on the rise, the initiative is set to expand nationwide.
+With global on the rise, the initiative is set to expand nationwide.
 “We’re reacting to a crisis,” noted Sara Walker, AZA’s senior advisor on wildlife trafficking.
 However, she stressed that while the program helps manage the aftermath of seizures, it doesn’t tackle the root cause—demand.

 Wildlife trafficking is a lucrative and widespread criminal activity, valued between $7 billion to $23 billion annually.
 A UN report revealed that over 4,000 species are trafficked globally, causing severe environmental and societal impacts.
 Moody’s Analytics found a 150% surge in wildlife trafficking from 2018 to 2021.